ssh-mitm/ssh-mitm-plugins/README.md

 Installing the ssh-mitm server including these plugins is very simple:

     $ pip install ssh-mitm-plugins

-Alternatively, ssh-mitm-plugins is featured as an optional dependency in the ssh-mitm package.
-Installation can occur through:

-    $ pip install ssh-mitm[plugins]

 The current version of the ssh-mitm server will be installed and additional advanced features will be available through these plugins.
 The ssh-mitm server will operate normally as described by the [ssh-mitm project](#ssh-mitm).

 ## Plugins

 Following advanced features will be made available through the modular runtime compilation of the ssh-mitm server.

 #### SSH